Home Vancouver Events Calendar Metro Vancouver Cycling Races Vancouver’s Rotary Ride for Hearing Bike Ride Fundraising Event

 Rotary Ride for Hearing in Vancouver

 Donations support Deaf and Hard of Hearing Services in British Columbia.
 The funds help affected families in the province in several ways.
-Connections to community services are built, and young adults receive help in planning for the future.
-The money also provides dorms for students of the BC School for the Deaf.

 Not only does the event benefit very worthwhile causes, but riders also have the chance to win prizes to take home.
-The more money raised, the bigger the prizes!
+The more money raised, the bigger the prizes.

 Visit the Rotary Vancouver website for full details about the Rotary Ride for Hearing, or to register or make a donation.